- Fire & Life Safety

-Hurricane Season begins June 1 and continues through November 30.
+Hurricane Season is June 1 through November 30.
 While uncommon, storms have been named in the months of May and December.
 Hurricane preparedness begins by identifying your personal risks.
 In a hurricane, the most prevalent life threatening risk is drowning.
 Determine if you live in a flood plain or Storm Surge Zone.
 If you do, then you must consider evacuation before and when advised by local officials.

 Individual & Family Preparedness